razpeitia/advent_of_code_2019/README.md

 It was simple, it just takes a lot of work.
 Simple BFS approach after exploring the maze.

+### Level 16

+I shameless used spoilers for this one: https://www.reddit.com/r/adventofcode/comments/ebf5cy/2019_day_16_part_2_understanding_how_to_come_up/

+First part was a piece of cake, but for the second part you need to be more clever.
+The trick was only keep the second half of the output.

 ### Retrospective

 Guessing what to actually implement takes more time than solving the problem itself.